 Too many apps can hinder your teams’ concentration levels

 High performance teams don’t need 1,500 apps – they need a curated selection of relevant business tools that empower them to work productively.
-This is where intranet software platforms come in.
+This is where intranet platforms come in.
 They house all the apps teams need in one place, so they don’t have to spend their time toggling between tabs, windows, emails, and apps.
 And this is the very thing that 30% of our survey respondents are urgently calling for.

 Staff can’t find a reliable source of information